logo

 • Aim for 5.5 BCS units for first- and second-calvers and 5.0 for mixed-age cows.

-• It’s very difficult to change BCS in the last month before calving, as the cow partitions much of her energy and nutrient intake to her growing calf.
+• It’s very difficult to change BCS in the last month before calving, as the cow partitions much of her energy and nutrient intake to her growing calf - assess BCS two months prior to calving.

 • Use a certified assessor to BCS your cows.